CERTCC/SSVC/doc/md_src_files/040_stakeholders-scope.md

 ### Supplying Patches

 At a basic level, the decision at a software development organization is whether to issue a work order and what resources to expend to remediate a vulnerability in the organization’s software.
 Prioritization is required because, at least in the current history of software engineering, the effort to patch all known vulnerabilities will exceed available resources.
 The organization considers several other factors to build the patch; refactoring a large portion of the code base may be necessary for some patches, while others require relatively small changes.
-We focus only on the priority of building the patch, and we consider four categories of priority, as outlined in Table 2.
+We focus only on the priority of building the patch, and we consider four categories of priority, as outlined in [Table 2](#table-supplier-outcomes).

-Table 2: Proposed Meaning for Supplier Priority Outcomes
+Table 2:<a name="table-supplier-outcomes"></a> Proposed Meaning for Supplier Priority Outcomes

 | Supplier Priority | Description |
 | ------------------ | ----------- |